 The Witcher season 2 official images and set photos

-Along with the behind the scenes video and Instagram post confirming filming has wrapped, there have been other glimpses at season 2.
+Along with the new, trailer, behind the scenes videos and Instagram posts confirming filming has wrapped, there have been other glimpses at season 2.

 Some of the main characters from The Witcher Netflix series not only find themselves in new situations in season 2, but also have different looks.

 Geralt has a shiny new piece of armour to show off, Ciri is training in what could be Kaer Morhen, and Yennefer is looking worse for wear after The Battle of Sodden Hill.
 See the three main images below.